osteel/dime/README.md

 The `Income` column is a boolean value that can be any of `true`, `yes`, `y`, and `1`.
 If your spreadsheet software allows you to insert checkboxes in your cells, use that.

+### Summary

+Here is a summary of the important rules:

+* Always use the sent asset's market value when available, even if the received asset is a fiat amount;
+* Transfers don't need a market value;
+* The sent quantity must exclude the fee's quantity when the sent asset and the fee's currency are the same;
+* The sent asset's market value must be based on the reported sent quantity;
+* In `receive` transactions, the market value is the received asset's market value (plus the fee's market value if you paid for it);
+* Use HMRC's [exchange rates](https://www.gov.uk/government/publications/hmrc-exchange-rates-for-2023-monthly "HMRC exchange rates for 2023: monthly") to convert foreign currency amounts to pound sterling.

+If you got this far you must have realised by now that reporting transactions is a bit of work.
+Dime grants you more control over your reporting but the trade-off is that it is your responsibility to do it well.

+In other words, the returned tax figures are only as good as the spreadsheet's accuracy.

 ### Special cases

 Here is a list of edge cases that need to be reported in a certain way to be correctly processed.